 Rice is a staple in our household.
-I mean, it’s a staple in many people’s households, but usually I have rice on the side of anything.
+I mean, it's a staple in many people's households, in almost every culture right?

 Lemon Parmesan Risotto is my side dish love.
 It's like the roasted potatoes of fancy side dishes.
 Fish?
 Beef?
 Chicken?
 Pork?
 This goes with them all.

 And it's really easy to make.
 Really!
 I mean, risotto is a labor of love, but it is NOT hard to do.

 You're basically stirring rice in a pan and pouring in some good chicken stock or broth over and over til...you're all out of chicken stock and it's been about 25 minutes and the rice is fully cooked.